LitLi/SmartVendingMachine-Project/README.md

 In this project, help ISV to setup and configure IoT Hub, SA, and Azure SQL Database.
 More detail content and script files in [Data Pipeline](https://github.com/LitLi/SmartVendingMachine-Project/tree/master/Data%20Pineline) .

 ## Other Content
-This project is in MS DX Ascend+ programe, more result pls reference [Ascend+](https://microsoft.github.io/techcasestudies/iot/2016/11/08/GumpCome.html)
+This project is in MS DX Ascend+ programm, more result please reference [Ascend+](https://microsoft.github.io/techcasestudies/iot/2016/11/08/GumpCome.html)